 FACIAL HAIR, WHEN WORN RIGHT, CAN BE COOL, FASHIONABLE AND TAKE THE FOCUS AWAY FROM HAIR LOSS ISSUES.

 In recent years many men have moved away from the clean-shaven look as facial hair has become more and more popular.
-This trend has allowed men to become increasingly creative in their overall appearance by utilizing more than just the hair on top of their head.
+This trend has allowed men to become increasingly creative in their overall appearance by utilizing more than just the hair on top of their heads.
 And it isn’t just mustaches anymore — facial hair trends involve nearly the entire face.

 An additional bonus to incorporating facial hair into your look is the ability to shift the focus from worrisome areas.
 For example, if you have thinning hair, hair loss or a large nose, facial hair can help make flaws seem less prominent.